I’m perched precariously on the back of the motorbike seat as we weave through the thick late afternoon traffic of Hanoi.

 We walked arm-in-arm around the lake and watched as children and parents picnicked by the lakeside and enjoyed fruits, candies, and drinks.
 The children, I believe, are permitted anything – it is their special day.

 We watched young people also sit in small groups, and young lovers caress by the moonlight.
-A few sung songs with a guitar and another older man played the violin.
+A few sung songs with a guitar and another older man playing the violin.

 It is a night we just loved so much.